freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 This prevents massive pod evictions in scenarios such as the master becoming partitioned from the nodes.
-These automatically-added tolerations ensure that the default pod behavior of remaining bound for 5 minutes after one of these problems is detected is maintained.
+These automatically-added tolerations ensure that the default pod behavior of remaining bound for 5 minutes after one of these problems is detected.

 ### DaemonSet Pods